 The FMLA prohibits an employer from interfering with the right to take leave and prohibits employers from discriminating or retaliating against an employee for taking leave.

-- Martial and familial status (including family responsibility);
+- Marital and familial status (including family responsibility)

 Similarly, employees in Florida are protected by the Florida Civil Rights Act of 1992 (FCRA), Fla.
 Stat. §§760.01-760.11 and 509.092.
 The FCRA goes beyond Title VII and includes prohibitions on age and disability protection, which are covered under the federal ADEA and ADA/ADAAA, and adds protections for marital status.

-The protections offered to employees by state and local laws are important because not only do many of these laws increase the classes of employees protected, but they also tend to apply to smaller employers.
+The protections offered to employees by state and local laws are important because many of these laws not only increase the classes of employees protected but also tend to apply to smaller employers.
 Many state and local laws also have more generous deadlines and different restrictions on the damages that can be recovered to make victims of discrimination whole.

 Our employment attorneys have the experience and know-how to help you navigate the many different laws that protect employees across the country.
-Contact us today to take a stand against discrimination.
+Contact us online or call 888-943-1352 today to take a stand against discrimination.